chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ## Appendix: TypeScript

 This design is motivated in part by a desire for the API to better support type-safe TypeScript usage.
 This appendix explains the motivation and design as it impacts the declarations maintained by the Typed Ember team.
+The big idea here is to make registry lookups type-safe, including support for autocomplete and refactoring, while not making the boilerplate situation *worse* (eliminating it entirely is unfortunately not yet possible).

 ### TypeScript motivation